Bob Fitch

 Robert E. Fitch (July 28, 1919 – April 15, 2003) was an American athlete and coach.
 He broke the world record in the discus throw in 1946 with a mark of 54.93 m (180 ft 2 3/4 in).
 He developed a rotational technique referred to as the "Minnesota Whip" and delivered a masters thesis on the subject.
 His training mate Fortune Gordien went on to break world records and win Olympic medals.

 Fitch was a two-time American champion in the discus (1942 and 1946) and was the winner of the 1942 NCAA Championships.
-He was also part of the University of Minnesota championship-winning college football.
+He was also part of the University of Minnesota championship-winning college football team.
 He later became golf coach for Indiana University and developed the team into a top level NCAA side, winning six Big Ten Conference titles during his tenure from 1957 to 1989 – a record for an Indiana coach.